Date: May 22nd, 2015

-Guest Skeptics: Dagny Kane-Haas.
-Dagny is a physiotherapist who just completed her Masters degree in Clinical Science in Manipulative Therapy.
+Guest Skeptic: Dagny Kane-Haas is a physiotherapist who just completed her Masters degree in Clinical Science in Manipulative Therapy.

 Case: 24 year-old man is goofing around on the Memorial Day long weekend at the beach.
 He falls and dislocates his shoulder for the first time.
 An examination shows it is an isolated injury and x-rays demonstrate an anterior dislocation of his shoulder without fracture.
 Procedural sedation is performed with no complications.
 Post procedure image shows a reduced shoulder joint.
 You are getting ready to immobilize him and wonder whether it would be best in external or internal rotation.

 Background: The shoulder joint has the widest range of motion of any joint in the human body.
 This makes it very useful and very susceptible to injury.
 These injuries include dislocation, fracture, rotator cuff tears and neurologic injuries.

 Traditional treatment for primary anterior should dislocation has been to immobilize in a sling with the arm positioned in internal rotation and ADDuction.
 There is a high reoccurrence rate for instabilities especially in the young population.